wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 8. Printer Compatibility

-By default, the output gcode should print fine on most standard desktop FDM printers you can use with PrusaSlicer.
-PrusaSlicer is mandatory as the script listens to sepcific keywords....
+By default, the output gcode should print fine on most standard desktop FDM printers you can use with OrcaSlicer.
+OrcaSlicer is mandatory as the script listens to sepcific keywords....

 ## 9. Easy Way to try Out